If-Else & Loops

 Unlike its JavaScript counterpart, ReScript's if is an expression; they evaluate to their body's content:

-let message = if isMorning {
+RESlet result = if showMenu {

 }